-By Chet Holmes , this book gives you the exact strategies you need to beat out the competition and exceed your own expectations.
-According to Chet, all it requires is one hour per week to have impact on the areas you want to improve.
+By Chet Holmes, this book gives you the exact strategies you need to beat out the competition and exceed your own expectations.
+According to Chet, all it requires is one hour per week to have an impact on the areas you want to improve.

 Real estate agents country-wide have turned to this book by Jason Morris.
-For his FSBO system that has been documented and tested successfully.
-With over 12 years experience with FSBOs, you will get the all the information you need to implement this cost effective system that you can start implementing right away.
-Expect to find FSBO scripts, a FSBO follow up system, how to go about pricing FSBOs and more.
+His FSBO system has been documented and tested successfully.
+With over 12 years of experience with FSBOs, you will get all the information you need to implement this cost-effective system that you can start implementing right away.
+Expect to find FSBO scripts, an FSBO follow-up system, how to go about pricing FSBOs, and more.

 FSBO prospecting scripts